aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 ### Summary

 This document has mainly talked about how to combine Pjax with React appliations.
-Since there have been some terrible problems we may meet, we need to consider about a flexi le way
+Since there have been some terrible problems we may meet, we need to consider about a flexible way